pavaraj29/java-mysql-k8s-helm/README.md

 ### Updating image name in values.yaml file of application helm chart
 Open helm-chart/helloworldapp/templates/values.yaml and provide docker image name under image->repository
 ### Performing deployment through Helm
-(If you want to execute deployment with default values you can skip all above steps except cloning application code and deployment config files) <br />
 Make sure you have helm installed and initialized tiller pod by executing "helm init" command, <br />
 Go to helm-chart folder and execute below commands <br />